freitass/todo.txt-vim/README.markdown

 This fork provides a hierarchical sorting function designed to do by project and/or by context sorts and a priority sort.

-`<LocalLeader>-sc` : Sort the file by context then by priority `<LocalLeader>-scp` : Sort the file by context, project then by priority `<LocalLeader>-sp` : Sort the file by project then by priority `<LocalLeader>-spc` : Sort the file by project, context then by priority
+`<LocalLeader>sc` : Sort the file by context then by priority `<LocalLeader>scp` : Sort the file by context, project then by priority `<LocalLeader>sp` : Sort the file by project then by priority `<LocalLeader>spc` : Sort the file by project, context then by priority

 The user can give argument for the two call to vim sort function by changing the following variables in its vimrc: